Immune thrombocytopenia (ITP) is an autoimmune disease that causes low platelet levels.

 - chronic ITP

 About 80 percent of kids who are newly diagnosed with ITP will have a case that resolves within 12 months, according to the National Organization for Rare Disorders.
-More than 50 percent of newly-diagnosed adults will go on to have chronic ITP, the group estimates.
+More than 50 percent of newly diagnosed adults will go on to have chronic ITP, the group estimates.

 Persistent ITP lasts for between 3 to 12 months.
 It usually doesn’t go into remission on its own and doesn’t always go away after treatment.

-Chronic ITP isn’t curable.
-With chronic ITP, you’ll have remission periods when your symptoms improve for months or even years.
+With chronic ITP, you may have remission periods when your symptoms improve for months or even years, but eventually, symptoms will recur.
+Some people with chronic ITP have many recurrences.

 Splenectomy is surgery to remove your spleen.